 Commonly this is served in summer.

-We can't find this menu at most restaurants, but find some stands at festival of temple or shrine.
+And, we can also find some stands at main festival of temple or shrine.

 When you eat at any noodle restaurant, you may hear the noise that some people eat noodles with making loud slurping noises.

 But they are not mannarless.